 The course is open to practitioners who are qualified in anatomy and pathology and a body therapy, this includes those whose only therapy is reflexology.
 It is an FHT accredited short course.

-The four-day course is a combination of theory and practical.
+The five-day course is a combination of theory and practical.
 No special equipment is required.
 Substantial hand outs and work book will be provided.
 Case histories need to be submitted on completion of the course before certificates can be awarded.

 This course provides a foundation for complementary therapists from all backgrounds who would like to work with patients who have cancer, or palliative care needs.
 Comprising four theory days and a practical placement, you will meet and work alongside a wide range of professionals and experts within the field, including patients.
 A resource manual and workbook will be used to support lectures and the written workbook is submitted for summative assessment prior to gaining the certificate.

 Day One What is palliative care and what issues might working within palliative care raise for the practitioner, including advanced communication skills, self- care and care of the dying.

 Day Two What is cancer?
 What are the most current treatments available and what are the impacts of treatments on the patient.
 There will be an emphasis on physical and psychological care and how complementary therapy might support the patient at this time.